viniciusoyama/component_party/README.md

 end
 ```

 This will search for a component with a path of `app/components/pages/clients/index`.

-Note that we will add a 'pages' before the controller+action path.
+Note that we will add **pages** before the default controller+action path.

-*why not set this behavior to be the default?*
+**Can I make the gem render a component instead of a view by default?**

-Even if the default behavior was to render a component instead of a view the developer would have to pass the view model data in the action using some kind of method like:
+We though about doing this but even if the default behavior was to render a component instead of a view, you would have to pass the view model data in the action using some kind of trick like:

 ```
 def index